ericiachan/devops-cicd/README.md

 To incorporate this action in the workflow, there are a number of steps to be taken:
 1. Create a Telegram Bot by speaking to the [BotFather](https://t.me/botfather).
 2. Take note of the chat_id and token for the newly created Bot.
-3. Update the workflow <b>`.yml`</b> file to incorporate this Telegram notification feature.
-The Telegram Bot credentials are essential for this.
+3. Update the workflow <b>`.yml`</b> file to incorporate this Telegram notification action The Telegram Bot credentials are essential for this.
 4. Commit changes and await the notification from your Bot.

 The following parameters are required: